 Missoula Urban Indian Health Center is an addiction treatment center located at 2100 Stephens Avenue, Suite 105 in the 59801 zip code in Missoula, MT.

 It is operated by the Indian Health Service.
-Missoula Urban Indian Health Center provides administers naltrexone and relapse prevention from naltrexone.
-Some of the treatment approaches used by Missoula Urban Indian Health Center include matrix model, motivational interviewing and relapse prevention.
-Missoula Urban Indian Health Center provides regular outpatient heroin treatment and outpatient heroin services.
-It also provides residential treatment for dual diagnosis and residential heroin use treatment.
-Other addiction treatment offered includes treatment for non-substance use addiction disorder and treatment for gambling disorder.
+Missoula Urban Indian Health Center provides relapse prevention from naltrexone and naltrexone administration.
+Some of the treatment approaches used by Missoula Urban Indian Health Center include brief intervention, counseling for substance abuse and relapse prevention treatment.
+Missoula Urban Indian Health Center provides regular outpatient heroin treatment and outpatient heroin rehab.
+It also provides residential heroin abuse treatment and inpatient dual diagnosis treatment.
+Other addiction treatment offered includes treatment for non-substance use addiction disorder and gambling disorder treatment.

 Call (855) 489-3619 for 24/7 with treatment.